Thrombocytopenia in the Newborn

 Babies who don’t have enough platelets may have bleeding into the tissues.
 Bruising of the skin is common.
 With bleeding, the red blood cells break down.
 This makes bilirubin.
 Bilirubin can build up in the blood and cause a yellowing of the skin and eyes (jaundice).

 Too much bleeding can be dangerous and can affect the brain and other body systems.

 Key points about thrombocytopenia in the newborn

 Thrombocytopenia means your baby has too few platelets.
-This can happen from not making enough platelets or by having them broken down too soon.
+This can happen from not making enough platelets or by having them broken down or used up too soon.

 This condition may be linked to problems with a mother’s blood pressure.

 Babies are more likely to have problems with this condition if they have a very low birth weight or stay in the NICU because of illness.

 Bruising of the skin is common.
 Babies may also have yellowing of the skin and eyes (jaundice).